Written and oral styles of English

 Please wait for instructions before sending items off.

-Don't send anything off until you're told to do so.
+Don't send anything off until you're told to.

-One should undertake any necessary measures at the earliest opportunity.
+One should undertake any necessary measures as soon as possible.

 You should do whatever you have to as soon as you can.